lamalut/take-home-domain-tpm-challenge/README.md

 Our team understands customer scenarios, trends and friction between customer vision and Microsoft products.
 We communicate these regularly both in writing and verbally.

-Provide a brief writeup describing either a customer scenario, market trend or point of friction with Microsoft Business Applications (Dynamics 365, Power Platform) or overall low code/no code for a professional developer persona.
+Provide a brief writeup describing either a customer scenario, market trend or point of friction with Microsoft Business Applications or competitor product (Dynamics 365, Power Platform), or  overall low code/no code customer scenario for a professional developer persona.

 - Write a minimum of one paragraph and a maximum of one page.
 - Include a one-sentence catchy executive summary sentence.